albertivini/api-tasks-nest/README.md

 ## Description

 API to manage Tasks made in Node.Js with Nest.Js, Prisma and Postgres.
-This application have <b>production</b> environment at URL: https://api-tasks-knfg.onrender.com
+This application have <b>production</b> environment at base URL: https://api-tasks-knfg.onrender.com

 ## Installation